glpi-project/doc-agent/source/configuration.rst

     It takes as argument a string which can be a list separated by commas:

-    * ``none``: just disable Mozilla::CA bundle and keystore support on Windows, keychain support on MacOSX or CA trust store on Unix/Linux.
+    * ``none``: just disable keystore support on Windows, keychain support on MacOSX or CA trust store on Unix/Linux.
     * Only on Windows, any combination of the following **case-sensitive** keys:

       * ``My``, ``CA``, ``Root`` for default machine store